Dutch shun closer Europe as election looms

 The frugal Dutch have long been considered fiscally responsible, and closely aligned to Germany on most euro zone matters.
 But they are facing a recession, hurting from austerity measures to meet tough fiscal targets, and feeling grumpy.

-"It's a debate between emotion and rational thinking," Bernard Wientjes, who heads the largest employers' organisation in the Netherlands, told Reuters in an interview.
+"It's a debate between emotion and rational thinking," Bernard Wientjes, who heads the largest employers' organization in the Netherlands, told Reuters in an interview.

 "Mr Wilders will do everything to make Europe an important issue in the elections.
 And then it depends what happens in Europe...if there is a catastrophe in Spain or Italy, if there is a disaster, you never know what will happen.
 But it will be extremely difficult to form a working coalition."